-The goal of the project co-lead by DAC is to develop an IIoT integration platform friendly for non-technical users and to reduce the engineering costs associated with the implementation of the Arrowhead Framework.
+The goal of the project co-led by DAC is to develop an IIoT integration platform friendly for non-technical users and to reduce the engineering costs associated with the implementation of the Arrowhead Framework.

-During the two-day workshop we have discussed on the strategy of cooperation, shared experience gained so far in the project, addressed obstacles we met and defined directions for future development.
-We developed design principles for tools implemented along the whole Arrowhead toolchain: starting from tools supporting requirements management, architecture design and system modelling, to development and deployment of the system, to its maintenance and evolution.
+During the two-day workshop we have discussed the strategy of cooperation, shared experience gained so far in the project, addressed obstacles we met and defined directions for future development.
+We developed design principles for tools implemented along with the whole Arrowhead toolchain: starting from tools supporting requirements management, architecture design, and system modeling, to development and deployment of the system, to its maintenance and evolution.

-Next Workshop is scheduled to November 2019 and will take place in Porto.
+The next Workshop is scheduled for November 2019 and will take place in Porto.

 Arrowhead Tools project, with a budget of EUR 91 million, brings together 81 partners, including 28 universities and research institutes and 53 companies from, among others, the automotive, mining, electronics, and software industries.
 Among the companies are Volvo Truck Company, Bosch, Philips, Mondragon, and Infineon.
 Arrowhead Tools is funded by the participating companies and ECSEL-JU, a public-private partnership for electronic components and systems within the EU Horizon 2020 program.
 DAC participation in the Arrowhead Tools project is also supported by the National Centre for Research and Development.
 More information here and here.